 The flu virus can also take up to 10 days to gestate and your dog may not show symptoms for over a week.

 Bella had a nasty cough (sounded like choking), which lasted about a week.
 The cough got worse before it got better and it was horrible sounding.

 Bella’s parents gave her honey, to try and coat the throat a bit (mixed reviews on this, but regardless she loved it) and gave her a couple of spoons of coconut oil with her food (a natural anti-viral).

 They also gave her lots of water, including luke-warm chamomile tea as it apparently reduces stomach spasms from the cough and made her drink lots.

 They also cut back on the length of Bella’s walks, much to Bella’s annoyance.

 After 7-8 days from presenting signs, Bella was no longer coughing and had a lot more energy.
-She is back to playing, chasing and chewing her toy duck and was bouncing around on their walks.
+She is back to playing, chasing, and chewing her toy duck and bouncing around on their walks.
 We’re so happy Bella’s feeling better!!!